Timothy-Lloyd/aci-tools/README.md

 How to use:
+Add credential details to ./vars/aci.yml
-Add details to /vars/aci.yml
+Add configuration details to the csv files within ./aci-config/

+Run a playbook as follows:
-ansible-playbook aci-create-tenant.yml
+ansible-playbook aci-csv-tenant-bd-epg.yml